swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 ## Summary

-Congrats!
+Congratulations!
 You now have a CI/CD pipeline that will run the experiment on each commit.

 In this chapter, you have successfully: